 Here is an article on- Offensive Line Blocking Technique

 Running Plays Smoothly:

-It is important that every position knows what to do on each play.
+It is important that every position knows their responsibility.
 The running backs and quarterbacks must be smooth with the hand-offs and pitches.
 Good flowing plays come with a lot of reps.
 Right after we do individual position periods we get right into a team session.
 In the team session we practice all the techniques learned from the individual session and put it all together.
 We will run the plays 2 times with each group.
-For example, say we call 38 Jet Sweep the first group will run the play two times in a row, and then the second group does the same.
+For example, say we call 38 Jet the first group will run the play two times in a row, and then the second group does the same.
 It is important that you get your backup players reps in practice.
 Football is a contact sport; kids are going to get banged up or have equipment issues and have to come out.
 When a player comes out you do not want your offense to fall apart.
 Reps, Reps, and more Reps.

 Here is a link to our- Free Football Play Library

 You tell your quarterback the play, “38 Sweep” they break the huddle and get down and all of a sudden the defense lineups up with 3 defenders ready to blow the sweep up….now what do you do?
 Do you call the play and hope it works anyway?
 No!
 You should be able to have a check call (audible) to change to a play that can give your offense the advantage.
 Do not pick plays just to run them, call plays that will give your offense the best chance for success.
 Look to where you have the numbers and flanking advantages over the defense.
 Play your plays based on our the defense is aligning to your formation.
 Keep this in mind- many youth football defenses do not get into a huddle.
 So how they are lined up before the offense comes out of the huddle, is most likely how they will line up to your offense.
 So look at the defense alignment and call a play that can give your offense the advantage.